The PCO's quarterly newsletter for instructing departments

 - On 12 December 2012 (day after Royal assent date), these provisions commenced: Part 1 (general provisions), subpart 3 of Part 2 (revision Bills), and Part 4 (PCO) except for Part 4 repeals, etc, related to publication, reprints, disallowance, and incorporation by reference

-- On 1 July 2014 or an earlier date appointed (likely to be in the third quarter of this year), these provisions commence: Subparts 1 and 2 of Part 2 (publication and reprints), Part 3 (subordinate legislation: disallowable instruments and incorporation of material by reference), and related Part 4 repeals, etc
+- On 1 July 2014 or an earlier date appointed (likely to be in the third quarter of this year), these provisions commence: Subparts 1 and 2 of Part 2 (publication and reprints), Part 3 (subordinate legislation: disallowable instruments and incorporation of material by reference), and related Part 4 repeals, etc [Update: all provisions come into force on 5 August 2013 or before, with the exception of minor consequential amendments to the Biosecurity Act 1993.]

 - Section 79 lets the SR series run until end of year in which ss 11 and 12(2)(d) commence.